|White City's land before construction began.|

 White City introduced the world to the Goodyear Blimp, which was first assembled at the park.

-Among the many attractions, White City offered: a Ballroom (featuring the “All-Star White City Orchestra”); a Casino; Chinese Theatre; White City Roller rink; Bowling Alley; a penny arcade; "Pep" Roller Coaster; Giant Racing Coaster; the Flash; Shoot the Chutes; the Canals of Venice (a pretty water ride); Water Scooters; Dodgem; Lindy Loop; Seaplane; Giant Ferris wheel; The Whip; a Miniature Railroad; and the House of a Thousand and One Troubles (funhouse); Illusion Show; Freak Show; Midget City; Mechanical City; Hug House (funhouse); Fire & Flame exhibition; Baseball Park and Athletic Field; Picnic grounds; and A beer garden.
+Among the many attractions, White City offered: a Ballroom (featuring the “All-Star White City Orchestra”); a Casino; a Chinese Theatre; White City Roller rink; a Bowling Alley; a penny arcade; "Pep" Roller Coaster; Giant Racing Coaster; the Flash; Shoot the Chutes; the Canals of Venice (a pretty water ride); Water Scooters; Dodgem; Lindy Loop; Seaplane; Giant Ferris wheel; The Whip; a Miniature Railroad; and the House of a Thousand and One Troubles (funhouse); Illusion Show; Freak Show; Midget City; Mechanical City; Hug House (funhouse); Fire & Flame exhibition; Baseball Park and Athletic Field; Picnic grounds; and A beer garden.
 White City included a spacious outdoor theatre.

 Similar action to the "Lindy Loop" ride.

 The Mysterious Sensation (a funhouse), in particular, is one of the greatest novelties in the history of White City.
 It was likened to Riverview's Aladdin’s Castle and a Haunted House mixed together.
 It was billed as one of the most unique entertainment features ever exhibited anywhere.

 There was free parking for 1000 motorcars.
 White City had various concession stands around the park.
 One could pick out almost anything they want in the line of novelties, useful articles, and even edibles.
 The concessions' sold silk umbrellas, floor lamps, aluminum-ware, silverware, dolls, candy, bags and overnight cases, clocks, vases, glassware, and other items too numerous to classify.

 While the park did offer a happy diversion for many, it was for whites only – even as the neighborhood surrounding the park became increasingly populated by African Americans as a result of the Great Migration.

 But the great depression, along with the ongoing problems from the fires of 1925 and 1927, had a very negative impact on White City.
 Although 1930 still wasn't too bad for White City, with each successive year, attendance declined, and by 1933, the company that operated it was unable to pay the taxes that were due, causing the park to be placed in receivership and forced to closed in 1933.